raselTarikul/service_monitor/readme.md

 Solutions: I have build the on top of a Django a python framework.
 The long running task is managed by Celery a python package for running long running process in baground. you can find the code for the long running task on /src/monitor/apps/lrp/task.py.
 Thes task result is logged in to a databse table.
 The process runs on every 10th minute on clock time by celery beat.

 ### Installation
-open your terminal and go inside the project directory.
+Put the csv file on the csv directory.
+The file must be on the given formate as on the instruction.
+Now open your terminal and go inside the project directory.

 Build docker image: